lukestricky/lukestricky.github.io/_posts/2024-02-26-automatic-start-sequence-V1.md

 ```

 ## Counting down
 It was import that the timer portion of this project was accurate to a T as it would confuse the sailors if it wasn't.
 I accomplished this by using another interrupt triggered by a timer.
-I wanted the timer to trigger every one second as that is when I want the time to change, the screen to update, and the horn to sound when its supposed to.
+I wanted the timer to trigger every one second as that is when the screen should update, and when the horn should sound.
 After the same calculation for the 7-segment interrupt I found that the pre scaler should be 300 and the counter period should be 53555.
 After configuring this in the STM32 cube IDE once again I just had to have time decrement every time the interrupt was called.
 ```c
 if (htim->Instance == TIM6){
 	time--;